 New Android 6.0.1 Updates

 Fortunately, Samsung isn’t sitting on its hands.
-The company is taking action and addressing these early Android 6.0.1 problems.
+The company is taking action and addressing these Android 6.0.1 problems.

 Samsung recently started rolling out a a huge update for the Samsung Galaxy S7 and Galaxy S7 Edge in India, T-Mobile’s pushed out some important bug fix updates for the Galaxy S7 and Galaxy S7 Edge, and Verizon recently joined the party with some updates of its own.
-To name a few.
+Just to name a few.

 You’re probably sensing a trend at this point.
 Samsung and its carrier partners will continue to improve on its version of Marshmallow throughout the year so keep an eye out for new Android 6.0.1 builds in the days and weeks ahead.
 Even as the company transitions to Android 7.0 Nougat.

 Where to Find Feedback & How to Prepare